Here’s a sketch from the five-year anniversary party of the wonderful company my husband works for.

 This approach is a callback to the old-school commercial illustrators’ pen and marker techniques I learned from books in the 80s.
 Scan to the right: detail of pg.
 27 from “Advertising Layout Techniques” by Harry Borgman, pub.
 1983.

 I loved this style of rendering because it was about drawing– it was didactic as hell, a formatted iconography for storytelling through pictures.
 The audience had been taught to read the visual language of illustration and comics over decades.
-They had an encoded understanding of what kind of mark-making represented what textile, what line weight meant highlights.
+They had an encoded understanding of what kind of mark-making represented what textile, what line weight meant highlights, what kind of shadows meant black or white surfaces.

 I have a whole collection of books in my art library that offer instruction in now-obsolete techniques like Prismacolor and Chartpak markers and beloved, vanished Zip-A-Tone.* The earliest layers of my library reveal just how little I ever intended to be a fine artist- I just wanted to be a working stiff journeyman illustrator.